 Divisions are divided further into a series of policing sections, led by a Section Inspector.

 Within each policing section sit smaller units.
 Traditionally these smaller units were called beats.
 This terminology has changed though to reflect the Government commitment that every community now has a neighbourhood team.

 Instead of beats, you will come across the term Safer Neighbourhoods in Derbyshire.
 Safer Neighbourhoods is about police and partners working with the public to identify and deal with issues of concern in your neighbourhood.
 So, in addition to regular police officers, police community support officers and special constables, you will often receive support from council workers, local health authorities and local residents, for example.

 Your local police service is already complemented by a range of departments and units within Derbyshire Constabulary.
 The Contact Management Centre, for example, deals with all non-emergency calls from members of the public who call to report crimes and incidents and general enquiries.
 There is an incident control rooms who handle all 999 calls, manage incidents, allocate resources and deploy police officers throughout the county.
-We have a roads policing section, a dog section and share our Helicopter Support Unit with Nottinghamshire Police.
+We have a roads policing section, a dog section and a helicopter from the National Police Air Service.
 We have teams who work in criminal justice and crime investigation.
 Our scientific support officers also play a vital role visiting scenes of crime, working with fingerprints or DNA, for example, and providing a variety of photographic services and techniques.

 Police and Crime Commissioner

 The Police and Crime Commissioner is an independent elected position that is charged with securing effecient and effective policing over their force area.

 This office replaces the role of the police authority, which previously held this oversight capacity.